FilipTrocin/FlashAI/README.md

 # FlashAI
-Building MVP card-memo system with bolt.sh
+Building MVP card-memo system with bolt.new